 If Anna's heart wasn't truly taken, then she wasn't going to allow her to be stolen away.

 "Are you ready, princess?" the councilman asked, and it was an excellent question.
 Was she ready?
 For the first time, she had a feeling that she wasn't.
-But despite those feelings, she allowed him to take her arm and lead her down the aisle.
+Despite those feelings, she allowed him to take her arm and lead her down the aisle.

-Flowers covered every square inch of the room, the cathedral was elaborately decorated with bright colors, bows and glitter.
+Flowers covered every square inch of the room; the cathedral was elaborately decorated with bright colors, bows and glitter.
 Everything looked and smelled like springtime.
-Her sister had done an excellent job planning to wedding.
-Of course, no one had expected anything less.
+Her sister had done an excellent job planning the wedding.
+No one had expected anything less.

-She wobbled across the carpet, her iron grip on the councilman was the only thing preventing her from tripping and landing on her face.
-She passed dozens of happy faces, gazing at her admiringly with broad smiles.
-She felt as if she was the unhappiest person in the room compared to all of them.
+She wobbled across the carpet; her iron grip on the councilman was the only thing preventing her from tripping and landing on her face.
+She passed dozens of happy faces admiring her with broad smiles.
+Compared to all of them, she felt as if she was the unhappiest person in the room.

-She looked straight ahead, and saw Kristoff waiting for her at the end of the line.
-He was grinning as genuinely as the people watching her, and she gave him a small wave.
+She looked straight ahead and saw Kristoff waiting for her at the end of the line.
+He was grinning, and she gave him a small wave.
 He winked and waved back.
 She tried not to giggle.
 He was so silly sometimes.
 That's why they were such good friends.

-She finally finished her seemingly endless march to the alter, and took her place across from her future husband.
+She finally finished her seemingly endless march to the altar and took her place opposite her future husband.
 She noticed that he still had mud on his boots.
-The preacher began his speech and Kristoff took both her hands.
-The gesture felt so natural, they had held hands and kissed dozens of times, but for an odd reason, it felt strange.
+The preacher began his speech, and Kristoff took both her hands.
+The gesture felt so natural, they had held hands and kissed dozens of times, but for an odd reason… it felt strange.

-Kristoff's big brown eyes, his completely not stunningly icy blue eyes were on her, but she was gazing out the window.
+Kristoff's big brown eyes―the complete opposite of stunning, icy blue eyes―were on her, but she was gazing out the window.
 She saw little white flakes fall from the sky, and she wished for their maker to be the one standing across from her.

-Apparently, the entire Kingdom was attending her sister's wedding, because as Elsa ran through the cobblestone streets to the church, she passed dozens of empty buildings.
-There were no people it sight, it was just her and Olaf, racing against time.
-Her shoes tapped against the ground and with each step ice coated the street, so soon enough they were practically skating towards the cathedral.
-Her heart racing, blood pumping, she felt as if she were running for her life.
-But she was running to save her sister from the fate she was about to receive but didn't want.
+Apparently, the entire Kingdom was attending her sister's wedding, because Elsa passed dozens of empty buildings as she ran through the cobblestone streets.
+There were no people in sight―it was just her and Olaf, racing against time.
+Her shoes tapped against the ground, ice coating the street with each step.
+Soon enough they were practically skating toward the cathedral.
+Her heart raced, her blood pumping.

-As they neared the church, she could spot the tall spire in the distance.
+As they neared the church she spotted a tall spire in the distance.
 She wondered what she would do, what she would say.
-How could she stop the wedding from happening?
+How could she stop the wedding?
 Once Anna was married to Kristoff, her sister would be lost forever.

 Elsa was determined for that not to happen, no matter what it took.

-Anna eventually stopped staring out the window, she knew that Elsa wasn't coming.
-Kristoff raised his eyebrows and she shrugged, signaling that it was no big deal, when in reality, it was a very, very big deal.
+Anna eventually stopped staring out the window.
+She knew Elsa wasn't coming.
+Kristoff raised his eyebrows, and she shrugged, signaling that it was no big deal, when in reality, it was a very, very big deal.

 She had everything planned out.
 She was going to pretend that he was Elsa when she said her vows, when they kissed.
 Everything would be much easier if she did it that way.
-Anna had found that, over the years, if see imagined the Queen in her boyfriend's place, everything was more passionate.
-More intense.
-And she wanted this kiss to be special.
+Anna had found that, over the years, if she imagined the Queen in her boyfriend's place, everything was more passionate, more intense, and she wanted this kiss to be special.
 Believable.

-Kristoff smiled at her as the preacher droned on, and she faked a smile back.
+Kristoff smiled at her as the preacher droned on, and she faked a smile in return.

-Elsa could see the doors, they were crafted of huge wood, and sealed shut.
-The doors were always closed, and she hoped she had the strength to finally open them.
+Elsa could see the doors; they were crafted of huge wood and sealed shut.
+The doors were always closed; she hoped she had the strength to finally open them.